Obama warns of U.S. action as jihadists push on Baghdad

 By midday on Thursday, insurgents had not entered Samarra, the next big city in their path on the Tigris north of Baghdad.

 “The situation inside Samarra is very calm today, and I can’t see any presence of the militants.
-Life is normal here,” said Wisam Jamal, a government employee in the mainly Sunni city, which is also home to a major Shi‘ite pilgrimage site.
+Life is normal here,” said Wisam Jamal, a government employee in the mainly Sunni city, which also houses a major Shi‘ite pilgrimage site.

 The million-strong Iraqi army, trained by the United States at a cost of nearly $25 billion, is hobbled by low morale and corruption.
 Its effectiveness is hurt by the perception in Sunni areas that it pursues the hostile interests of Shi‘ites.